 Though David spends many hours in the studio producing what is commonly called "studio paintings", he is constantly drawn to paint on location regardless of weather conditions.
 David travels the New England seacoast throughout the year to capture the beauty nature has to offer.
 As an avid sailor he has always been intrigued by classic sailing vessels, which he often incorporates into his paintings.

-David was awarded the "Rudolph J. Schaefer, III Emerging Artist Award" at The Maritime Gallery at Mystic Seaport's "33rd International Maritime Art Exhibition" Mystic, CT.
-He was also honored with the prestigious Joseph Gazzola Award for Excellence in Art during his first year as member of the Copley Society of art, Boston, MA.
+David was awarded the "Rudolph J. Schaefer, III Emerging Artist Award" at Mystic Seaport.
+He was also honored with the Joseph Gazzola Award for Excellence in Art during his first year as member of the Copley Society of art, Boston, MA.
 He was selected to the "Between the Shining Seas" exhibit at the Wisconsin Maritime Museum and the Minnesota Marine Art Museum.
-David has been featured in several issues of "American Art Collector" magazine.
+David has been featured in several issues of "American Art Collector".
 He is a member of the American Society of Marine Artists.

 Paul operates a custom woodcarving studio located in East Sandwich, MA.
 For over half a century Paul has built a reputation for quality and craftsmanship.
 His eagles are hand-carved from a variety of lumber and meticulously hand-finished with 23 karat gold and paint.